 The planner handles automation, budgeting, meal planning, cleaning, your goals, and your schedule in an easy to use format that anyone can keep up with.

 Before you start “organizing” with the baskets and bins, you need to declutter an area.
 If you don’t have a strong consistent focus on removing unuseful and unwanted things from your home, then you’ll never be truly organized.
-We suggest decluttering for 15 minutes a day (but that’s unrealistic unless you’ve also implemented automation and incentives into your home management system) so that you consistently have 15 minutes to declutter (and with incentives, you’ll actually enjoy doing it).
+We suggest decluttering for 15 minutes a day (but that’s unrealistic unless you’ve also implemented automation and incentives into your home management system) so that you consistently have 15 minutes to declutter (and with this motivational hack incentives, you’ll actually enjoy doing it).